He won't quit; he's addicted to work, I think he's going out like a jerk"

 Hao: (No matter how hard I had practiced, I still couldn't win the love and friendship of others.
 No matter how hard I practiced, I still ended up alone.
 But even then, I couldn't stop practicing.
 Because by that point, that was all I knew how to do.)

 - Azamat, in Slimy Thief, loves being a merchant.
-Camilia, who has a crush on him, states that he'd only be interest in her if she was a magical item he could sell and when she asks Azamat if he does anything not related to his store he can't seem to recall.
+Camilia, who has a crush on him, states that he'd only be interested in her if she was a magical item he could sell.
+When she asks Azamat if he does anything not related to his store, he can't seem to recall.

 - Demo Reel has Donnie DuPre, who purposely keeps himself busy to keep from thinking about sad things.
 Very much taken from his actor, who has admitted to getting confused when his friends don't want to let their work hurt them.

-- The main delivery crew from Futurama.
-They hate their job (mostly; Fry ping pongs back and forth).
+- The main delivery crew from Futurama hate their job (mostly; Fry ping pongs back and forth).
 Hermes Conrad, the uptight bureaucrat, though, loves his job.

 - Not for nothing is he referred to as Salaryman in the Anime version of the crew.